Usually you would run deck-chores in a container:

-Though it uses the same units of measurement, an interval is different from a point in time, it describes the time between two events.
+Though it uses the same units of measurement, an interval is different from a point in time of a specific calendar system, it describes the time between two events.
 Hence you should expect a job that is defined with this type of trigger to run the defined time after the job has been registered.
 To define a point in time, see cron.

 A user that shall run all jobs for a container can be set with a label name of this form:

 The option can also be defined for an image and is considered when the

 If this option is not set, Docker uses the user that was specified with the

 container creation or falls back to the one defined in the underlying image.

 Option flags control deck-chores’s behaviour with regard to the labeled container and override